 - Minimize the use of canned foods in your diet.
 When you do eat canned foods, choose organic products labeled BPA-free.

-- Use high quality salt in your cooking.
-Learn more about salt’s many benefits and our favorite high quality brand here.
+- Use a high-quality salt in your cooking.
+Learn more about salt’s many benefits and our favorite high-quality brand here.

 - Choose loose-leaf tea that you can steep and strain yourself.
 Reusable mesh tea bags or stainless-steel tea baskets are convenient options to use at home.